Cancer survival rate: What it means for your prognosis

-One of the questions many people ask when first diagnosed with cancer is about their prognosis.
+When first diagnosed with cancer, many people ask about their prognosis.
 You might want to know whether your cancer is relatively easy or more difficult to cure.
-Your doctor can't predict the future, but an estimate is possible based on the experiences of other people with the same cancer.
+Your doctor can't predict the future, but can make an estimate based on other people's experiences with the same cancer.

 It's up to you whether you want to know the survival rates related to your cancer.
 The numbers can be confusing and frightening.